-20. This Plea Agreement and the Cooperation Agreement, filed separately with the concerning the disposition of the criminal charge in this case.
+20. This Plea Agreement and the Cooperation Agreement, filed separately with the Court under seal, constitute the entire agreement between the United States and the defendant concerning the disposition of the criminal charge in this case.
 This Plea Agreement cannot be modified except in writing, signed by the United States and the defendant.